 An amateur film by Ken Christie of the sea trials of the yacht Marco Polo built at Clelands Shipbuilding Company at Wallsend.
 The yacht was launched on the 29th May 1961 and completed August 1961.

 An amateur film made by Ken Christie showing the sea trails of the cargo ship Manchester Progress built at the South Bank yard of Smiths Dock Company near Middlesbrough for the Manchester Liners Ltd. The ship was launched on the 16 September 1966 and completed February 1967.
 Mr Christie worked for DECCA Marine Radar and was on board representing his company as part of the ships' sea trials.

 A promotional film made for Palmers Hebburn Co.
 Ltd highlighting the various products and services offered by the company.
-The first part of the film shows their constructional engineering works at Hebburn and the steel frames being used in the building of a new building or factory.
-The second part of the film shows the ship repair and construction yards at Jarrow which includes the construction of a new cargo ship the ‘Afghanistan’.
+The first part of the film shows their constructional engineering works at Hebburn and steel frames under construction for a building.
+The second part of the film documents the ship repair and construction yards at Jarrow including the construction of a new cargo ship, the ‘Afghanistan’.

 An amateur film made by members of the Cleveland Cine Club about the River Tees, tracing the course of the river from Cauldron Snout falls in County Durham, downstream at High Force waterfall in Teesdale, and on to Middlesbrough and the launch from Smith's Dock of the semi-submersible oilrig Ocean Prince on the 25th July 1965.
 The film features views of the Tees Newport Bridge and Transporter Bridge.